-The popular motifs in Indian embroidery are the peacock, parrot, lotus, fish mango, astdala, snake, flowers, trees, leaves etc.
+The popular motifs in Indian embroidery are the peacock, parrot, lotus, fish mango, astdala or octet, snake, flowers, trees, leaves etc.

-The feathers of peacock are often used in Totemic treatments.
-In Phulkari or the embroidery on dresses the peacock motif is shown as two triangles forming the body and the arrows at the back.
+The feathers of the peacock are often used in Totemic treatments.
+In Phulkari or the embroidery on dresses, the peacock motif is shown as two triangles forming the body and the arrows at the back.
 These triangles represent the male and female.
-The peacock is used in different forms in mirror work embroidery of Kaathiawar and Kutch in gold and silver work.
+The peacock is used in different forms in mirror work embroidery of Kathiawar and Kutch in gold and silver work.